Ives-Gomes/Notes-System/README.md

 - :sparkling_heart: *Lint* — ESlint/Prettier/Editor Config

 ## Getting started
-Before you run this application you need to make sure the server is running!.

   1. Clone this repo using `https://github.com/Ives-Gomes/Notes-System`
   2. Run `yarn` to install dependencies.